 In addition, several trends can be noticed regarding right wing extremism.
-Nowadays, right wing extremism is often linked to the political middle.
+Right wing extremism is often linked to the political centre.
 In other words, right wing extremism is not something exclusively of the extreme right as it was during the Second World War.
 Right wing extremism does occur in the middle as well.
-This means that right wing extremism also is infiltrated within the more soci-al political middle.
+This means that right wing extremism is also infiltrated within the more socio-political middle.
 The political middle aims to gain votes of all groups of people, whereas the left of right aims to gain voters of a more specific group.
-Therefore, right wing extremism gets more and more involved in all groups of people.
-Right wing extremism already increases since around ten years ago.
-In 2006 already, one could see a significant increase of right wing extremism.
+Therefore, people get more and more involved in right wing ideologies.
+Since ten years ago, right wing extremist ideologies get more and more support.
+Already in 2006, one could see a significant increase of right wing extremism.
 According to Decker, Brähler and Geißler, who have studied the presence and trends of right wing extremism in Germany, ‘there is a high and steadily increasing number of politically motivated crimes with an extremist background.
 The Federal Office for the Protection of the Constitution estimated an increase in right wing extremism motivated crimes with 27.5% in the preliminary report for the year 2005 and 23.5% of the violent crimes’ (2006, p.
 7).

 A significant trend to be noticed is that of the increasing violence of right wing extremist groups.
-As is stated by Decker et al. in their publication of Vom Rand zur Mitte Rechtsextreme Einstellungen und ihre Einflussfaktoren in Deutschland, ‘the so-called "anxiety areas", where a right-wing scene determines the freedom of movement of "strangers", no longer only affect migrants.
+As is stated by Decker et al. in their publication of “Vom Rand zur Mitte Rechtsextreme Einstellungen und ihre Einflussfaktoren in Deutschland”, ‘the so-called "anxiety areas", where a right-wing scene determines the freedom of movement of "strangers", no longer only affect migrants.
 In fact, campaigners of democratic parties were violently attacked by right-wing extremists during the Berlin parliamentary election campaign’ (2006, p.7).
-Thus, in areas which are dominated by right wing extremist groups, right wing groups do not only attack foreigners, but all ‘enemies’ who have opponent positions as right wing extremists.
-That means that the violence by right wing extremists is more widespread, more and more addressed to all groups, regardless of their origin.
+Thus, in areas which are dominated by right wing extremist groups, right wing groups do not only attack foreigners, but all ‘enemies’ who have opponent positions to right wing extremists.
+That means that violence by right wing extremists is more widespread, more and more addressed to a multiple groups, regardless of their origin.